Are you ready to see some of the best examples of bad websites?

 Pacific Northweast X-Ray is one of the lowest-quality websites that we stumbled across.
 You don’t really know what the website/business is all about.
 Plus, the website gives you no reason to want to learn more about it.

-The page is as old-school as it could be – making you want to leave it as quickly as possible, not bothering with typing in your search query or clicking any links.
+The page is as old-school as possible – making you want to leave it as quickly as possible, not bothering with typing in your search query or clicking any links.

 While Blinkee’s desktop version is somewhat OK (not really), it offers a really low mobile user experience.